About Our Preschool!

 Welcome to Azalea Gardens Preschool!

-A State-Licensed, Registered Family, in-home preschool for children 2 years old and older that are pull-up trained.
+A State-Licensed, Certified Family, in-home preschool for children 2 years old and older that are pull-up trained.

 A FEW THINGS ABOUT ME AND MY PROGRAM: